mike42/escpos-php/README.md

 This code is MIT licensed, and you are encouraged to contribute any modifications back to the project.

-For development, it's suggested that you load `imagick` and `gd` `Xdebug` PHP modules, and install `composer` and `phpunit`.
+For development, it's suggested that you load `imagick`, `gd` and `Xdebug` PHP modules, and install `composer`.

-The tests are executed on [Travis CI](https://travis-ci.org/mike42/escpos-php) over versions of PHP from 5.3 up to 5.6, 7, and HHVM.
+The tests are executed on [Travis CI](https://travis-ci.org/mike42/escpos-php) over PHP 5.3, 5.4, 5.5, 5.7, 7, and HHVM.
 Earlier versions of PHP are not supported.

 Fetch a copy of this code and load idependencies with composer: